 Adobe Acrobat PDF

-We examine the relationship between the organization of a firm and its ability to adapt to changes in the environment.
-We show that even if lower-level managers have superior information about their local conditions, and incentive conflicts are negligible, a centralized organization can be better at adapting to changes in the environment than a decentralized one.
-We then show that this result reverses some of the standard intuitions about organizational structure.
-For instance, an increase in competition that makes adaptation more important can favor centralization over decentralization.
+We examine the relationship between the organization of a multi-divisional firm and its ability to adapt production decisions to changes in the environment.
+We show that even if lower-level managers have superior information about local conditions, and incentive conflicts are negligible, a centralized organization can be better at adapting to local information than a decentralized one.
+As a result, and in contrast to what is commonly argued, an increase in product market competition that makes adaptation more important can favor centralization rather than decentralization.

 Source: American Economic Journal: Microeconomics